 - Do not order pizza in Venice and opt for a seafood plate instead!

 - If you want to mingle with the locals, head to Calle della Misericordia at 18.00 for the “aperitivo” (happy hour time).
 Pick your favorite “bacaro” (traditional bar), order an “ombra de vin e dei cicchetti”, which is a glass of wine and finger food.
+Or why not try Venice’s famous Bellini cocktail?
 The perfect choice before dinner for a real Aperitivo Italian style!

 Boutique Hotels in Venice